THE MIGHTY RAVENEL

 No, you didn’t take this photo, I would think to myself.
 This is a bucket.

 [Editor’s note: A term usually reserved for basketball (a made basket specifically) I’ve made it my own.
 It’s not just a good photo.
 It’s one that has meaning, one that shows determination, one that shows skill, care, and yes, sometimes luck.
-It’s been a decade since I started using it (shoutout Barn) and my friends and family now use it without thinking twice.
+It’s been a decade since I started using it (shoutout Barn, he’s the first I can recall using it as a verb for taking photos) and my friends and family now use it without thinking twice.
 You know when you see it.
-That’s a bucket. ]
+That’s a bucket.

 But having that much pride like that can leave opportunity to be humbled.
 Loudly, publicly humbled.

-The following Sunday after my best shooting day ever, the mighty Ravenel Bridge humbled me.
+The following Sunday after my best shooting day ever, the mighty Ravenel Bridge and the low-country heat came together and taught me a lesson.

 And for my next trick…